Facts you should know about iliotibial band (IT band) syndrome

-Iliotibial band syndrome is an overuse injury of the connective tissues that are located on the outer thigh
+- Iliotibial band syndrome is an overuse injury of the connective tissues that are located on the outer thigh and knee.

-Inflammation of the IT band can occur as it travels back and forth, crossing the bony prominence of the femoral epicondyle as the knee flexes and extends.
+- Inflammation and irritation of the iliotibial band can occur as it travels back and forth, crossing the bony prominence of the femoral epicondyle as the knee flexes and extends.

 Picture of the iliotibial (IT) band